Advanced Training Methods for Competitive Age-Group Triathletes

 Pre-Race Preparation

 Competitive racing requires attention to detail.
-Preview the course if possible—swim in the race waters, ride the bike course, run portions of the run course.
+Preview the course if possible.
 Identify key sections, challenges, and opportunities.

 Prepare equipment thoroughly.
 Check tires, brakes, shifting, and all components.
 Lay out transition with precision.
 Eliminate any decisions required on race morning.